SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/recursive_data_structures_1.md

 The above version is called *out-of-place* algorithm and will create a second list of the same size as the original list, which can be pretty costly.
 A recursive *out-of-place* version is provided below.

-Thanks to Xingyu (Ara) Kai for providing the following three elegant solutions!
+Thanks to Xingyu (Ara) Cai for providing the following three elegant solutions!
 Well done, Ara :)

 ![](./assets/images/morganFreemanClapping.gif)